statisticianinstilettos/wine_quality_predictions/README.md

 # Wine Quality Predictions using Gradient Boosting Machines

-The model uses a Gradient Boosting Trees regression and real data from Kaggle to predict the points of a bottle of wine (y).
+The model uses a Gradient Boosting Trees regression and real data from Kaggle to predict the quality points of a bottle of wine.

 Tutorial on training the GBM model: link coming soon